sebaderendarz/real-time-system-projects/README.md

 ## Project 2

-Concurrency safe substitute of well-known `cron` scheduler.
+Concurrency safe substitute of the well-known `cron` scheduler.